-First things first, we need to cover what to look for when purchasing a basketball hoop.
+First things first, we need to cover what to look for when purchasing one.
 They might sound like fairly simple devices, but they actually have a lot of factors that can make them wildly different.

 1. Support Pole

-First, you want to look at the support pole of the hoop.
-For those that don’t know, the support pole is the pole that goes into the ground and supports the backboard.
+First, you want to look at the support pole of the in-ground basketball hoop.
+For those who don’t know, the support pole is the pole that goes into the ground and supports the backboard.
 A thicker support pole with a larger diameter generally means more sturdiness and less rattling on shots.

 2. Backboard Size

-Backboard size is a frequently overlooked factor when choosing your hoop, but it’s super important, unless you plan on never taking bank shots.
-The smallest hoops will have a backboard that is around 48 inches wide, which isn’t nearly wide enough in our opinion.
+Backboard size is important unless you plan on never taking bank shots.
+Cheaper options often come with smaller backboards that are around 48 inches wide, which isn’t wide enough for high-level play.